October 26, 2024

 Moderator: LaToya Coleman

-Panelists: Lauren Wesley Wilson, Jamila Souffrant, and Yasmine Cheyenne
+Panelists: Lauren Wesley Wilson, Jamila Souffrant, and Adenike Olanrewaju

 When society (and social media) is full of expectations and pre-defined paths, carving out your unique career and life trajectory can be a daunting yet rewarding journey.
 This panel brings together diverse writers from various industries, each of whom has charted their own course to success and fulfillment.
 Through their stories, you'll gain insights into the challenges and triumphs of forging a path that's true to who you are.